Valires/er-evaluation/docs/00-overview.rst

 Our evaluation tools employ an **entity-centric** approach, using disambiguated entity clusters as the starting point of analysis.
 To use the package, you need:

 1. **Prediction(s)**: Predicted entity clusters for a set of records or entity mentions, usually the main output of an ER system.
+    - You can a single clustering or you can compare multiple clustering results.
+2. **Reference/benchmark data**: A sample of resolved entities, usually from a trusted benchmark dataset or from data labeling.
+    - Note that each entity/cluster in the reference dataset should be *complete*, i.e. it should be fully resolve and not exclude any record or mention.
-2. **Reference/benchmark data**: A trusted benchmark dataset or reference disambiguation for "ground truth" data.
-In our experience, benchmark datasets including 200 to 400 disambiguated entities are generally sufficient.
-Our package can handle larger benchmark datasets as well.
+    - In our experience, benchmark datasets including 200 to 400 disambiguated entities are generally sufficient.

 .. admonition:: Example